Farooq Abdullah tests COVID positive; PM wishes him speedy recovery | Politics

 In his tweet, Omar Abdullah said, ''My father has tested positive for COVID-19 and is showing some symptoms.'' ''I will be self-isolating along with other family members until we get ourselves tested.
 I request anyone who has come in contact with us over the last few days to take all the mandated precautions,'' he said.

-Former Jammu and Kashmir and PDP president Mehbooba Mufti in a reply to Omar Abdullah's tweet said, ''Very sorry to hear that.
-Hope he (Farooq Abdullah) recovers soon.''
-People's Conference leader Sajad Lone wished a speedy recover for Farooq Abdullah. ''Wishing Dr Farooq Sahib a speedy recovery in his fight against COVID,'' he tweeted.

-Former Andhra Pradesh chief minister N Chandrababu Naidu also wished the NC veteran a speedy recovery.
+Former chief ministers N Chandrababu Naidu and Mehbooba Mufti, among others, also wished for Farooq Abdullah's speedy recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)